 Team votes on their captain

 On the plus side, if we as coaches allow the team to pick their captain there’s a pretty good probability of team buy-in for the choice.
 The risk, of course is that you get it what essentially is a popularity contest which doesn’t reflect actual leadership.
-You could end up with a squad split based on which player ends up being leader and which one doesn’t.
+You could also end up with a squad split based on which player ends up being leader and which one doesn’t.

 Coach picks the team captain